Close up of cherry blossoms.

 Ray Bradbury

 Once I have a general idea of what airline and times I want, I tend to go directly to that airline to book my flights.
-I’ve found that if there are problems like weather delays, the airline is more likely to notify me of changes and cancelations and to work quickly with me to reschedule if I have booked my ticket directly with them.
-It also is usually easier to get frequent flyer credit when booking directly.
-(If you haven’t yet joined an airline’s frequent flyer program, you usually can do so easily while booking your ticket when you are on their website.)
+I’ve found if there are problems like weather delays, the airline is more likely to notify me of changes and cancelations and to work quickly with me to reschedule if I booked my ticket directly with them.

 A Positive Way to Complicate Your Flights

-If you are planning to travel long distances between the places you will visit on your trip, such as visiting the capitols of two or three different countries in Europe, consider doing a “multi-city flight,” also known as an “open jaw flight.”
+If you plan to travel long distances between the places you want to visit on your trip, such as visiting the capitols of two or three different countries in Europe, consider doing a “multi-city flight.”
+It is also known as an “open jaw flight.”
 This is when you fly into one city but leave from a different city on your return flight.
 An open jaw flight can save you the time and expense of traveling back to the airport where you initially arrived.
-Similarly, consider a “stop over” so that you can spend a day or more in an in-between location before continuing on the last leg of your flight to your ultimate destination.

 The Benefits of Being Flexible

-If you can be flexible, compare which days of the week cost less to fly.
-If you have flexibility in your schedule, you can also compare whether flying into a nearby airport is a more affordable option than your first choice.
-Many websites will give you an option for this, but it is also easy to look at a map and consider alternative arrival and departure locations.
+Many websites will give you an option for this, but it’s also easy to look at a map and consider alternative arrival and departure locations.
 For example, if you want to visit Scotland, it might be more or less expensive to fly into Edinburgh as compared to Glasgow.
-Or perhaps it might be more affordable to fly into London and take a train to Edinburgh.
-Depending on the amount of time you have available, the cheapest option might also be the one that provides you with additional adventures and locations to visit!
+Or, perhaps it might be more affordable to fly into London and take a train to Edinburgh.

 Cherry trees in full bloom around a Japanese palace.